 The pandemic kicked off a behavioral shift towards online shopping that young customers will drive forward.
 To appeal to more youthful consumers, online businesses should set out their omnichannel strategies, invest in social media, and prove authenticity.

 There is no doubt that Gen Z and Millennials lead the trend when it comes to eCommerce, becoming eager online shoppers.
 According to Shopify, 67% of them shifted more to eCommerce than older age groups (57% for those 35 - 54, and 41% for 55+).
-Furthermore, young customers are proficient with social media and technology, so social commerce and mobile commerce are worth mentioning.
+Furthermore, young customers are proficient with social media and technology, so social commerce and other M-commerce trends are worth mentioning.

 Gen Z and Millennials are more likely to make online purchases via social media than other age groups.
 (Source: Shopify)